No. 2 Alabama beats Ole Miss 63-48 in record SEC outburst

 “I definitely think so,” said Alabama linebacker Dylan Moses, agreeing with his head coach.

-But Kiffin’s offense made the Tide work hard.
+Kiffin’s offense made the Tide work hard.
 The Rebels got nearly 250 yards rushing and four touchdowns from Snoop Conner (128 yards) and Jerrion Ealy (120).

 “We’ve never played this way on defense,” Saban said.
 “It’s certainly not what we try to aspire to be as a defensive team.
 I believe in our players.
 We have to get our players to play better.
 I think we’re capable of it.”